 - No vaccine or preventive drugs are available.

 MERS coronavirus (MERS-CoV) is an acute respiratory illness (caused by a coronavirus) commonly found in Saudi Arabia and neighboring countries.
 Inhalation of airborne respiratory droplets, ingestion of bodily fluids from infected dromedary camels (single-humped, and 94% of the world's camel population) in Africa and the Middle East), and contact with other cases in health care settings are responsible for almost all human cases of MERS-CoV.
 Since 2012, over 2000 cases (with a death rate of 36%) have been reported.

 MERS-CoV is prevalent in Saudi Arabia and common in other countries in the Middle East, such as United Arab Emirates, Jordan, Qatar, Oman, Kuwait, Yemen, Lebanon, and Iran.
 Since 2012, about 30 cases have been exported from the Arabian Peninsula and identified in Europe (U.K., Germany, France, Italy, Greece, Netherlands, Austria, and Turkey), Africa (Tunisia, Algeria, and Egypt), Asia (Malaysia, Philippines, Thailand, and South Korea), and the Americas (U.S.).

-MERS-CoV is predominantly transmitted via inhalation of aerosolized respiratory droplets or ingestion of bodily fluids from infected camels.
+MERS-CoV is mainly transmitted via inhalation of aerosolized respiratory droplets or ingestion of bodily fluids from infected camels.
 In health care settings (with insufficient infection-control practices), MERS-CoV may be transmitted via direct contact with surfaces, equipment, or samples contaminated with respiratory secretions, stool, urine, or serum from infected persons.

 Risk is generally low for travelers but may be increased in the following cases: